The Resilience Paradox

 Yet this same group shows remarkable strengths.
 MIT’s Tech Adaptation Index found Gen Z workers:

-- Learn new software 2.1x faster than older peers
+- Learn new software faster than older peers

-- Rebound from tech failures 43% quicker
+- Rebound from tech failures quicker

-- Are 38% more likely to seek mentorship after setbacks
+- Are more likely to seek mentorship

 Bridging the Gap